timmcginley/41934/Examples/IfcOpenShell/Intermediate/README.md

 * N.B. in these examples for consistency we name the model 'model'; if you are using somethign different that is ok, but the idea here is to keep the code consistent to help you.

-## Loading and importing the model and ifcOpenShell into the [IDE] you are using
+## Loading and importing the model and IfcOpenShell into the [IDE] you are using

-If in Blender do....
+If you are in Blender and want to use the IFC model you have open in the model view:

 ```python
 import bpy